Policy for the Establishment, Approval and Review of Policies

 The original policy was adopted in 2011.
 The procedures have evolved with changes in administration.

-This policy outlines the college’s processes for developing and revising policies.
+This policy outlines the university’s processes for developing and revising policies.

-Policy: A statement that governs the operation and conduct of the college’s work.
-College policies align with the mission and goals of the college.
+Policy: A statement that governs the operation and conduct of the university’s work.
+University policies align with the mission and goals of the university.

 Policy Contact: The person who takes the lead in drafting the policy or revision.
 This person is typically the subject matter expert and department head.